-Of course, with today’s anti-age discrimination laws in hiring practices, there is no surprise to find a mature-looking flight attendant on duty just to discover she or he is a new hire!
+Of course, with today’s anti-age discrimination laws in hiring practices, there is no surprise to find a mature-looking cabin crewmember on duty just to discover she or he is a new hire!

 Some flight attendants simply want to try out the job for a couple of years to see the world while getting paid.
 Then they intend to move onto something else.

 For others, it becomes a lifetime love affair.

 So many have told me: “being a flight attendant is not a job; it’s a lifestyle for life”.

 No flight attendant on earth is more fitting of the job’s description of “being a lifestyle rather than a job” than one of the world’s most senior ones.

 This one may even be THE most senior cabin crewmember on earth!